phlegx/uppload/CONTRIBUTING.md

 You can use Gitpod (a free online VS Code-like IDE) for contributing online.
 With a single click, it will launch a workspace using which you make a Pull Request from within the browser.
 Gitpod will automatically:

 - Clone the repository
-- Install all required dependencies
+- Install all required dependencies: `npm install`
-- Run the local development script: `npm run demo`
+- Run the local development script: `npm run dev`
+- Uninstall husky: `npm run uninstall-husky`
+- Build: `npm run build`

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)